 Vacation Insurance is next – it’s based on the cost of your package (and the rate is halved for children).
 While I typically refuse insurance for vacations, cruises carry a little additional risk and I would urge consideration of this option.
 In fact, I used it myself in October, 2012 when we were originally going to sail during Hurricane Sandy.
 Long story short, the insurance gave us the flexibility to sail the following February instead (and we’re glad we did – this was shot on the Fantasy as the two ships followed each other through the storm).
 But I would also recommend checking with a website like InsureMyTrip to compare insurance cost and coverages (and I typically buy trip insurance through that site rather than Disney).
 In doing so, I give up one HUGE difference – Disney’s insurance plan includes what amounts to a full-value “punt” or refund of your trip costs for nearly any cancellation reason.
 Bear this in mind when you’re making a decision.

-Lastly, you’ll have the ability to add shore excursions and special requests (including pre-purchasing various things to be delivered to your room), but you can add shore excursions only after you’ve paid for your entire trip.
+Lastly, you’ll have the ability to add shore excursions and special requests (including pre-purchasing various things to be delivered to your room), but you can add shore excursions only after you’ve paid for your entire trip and when you’re about 30 days out from sailing (and depending on your Castaway Club membership status).

 That’s it – you’re booked.
 You had to pay a deposit with the remainder due a certain number of days prior to your cruise.
 You were also told that there was a variable refund policy regarding timing of any cancellations.
 Note these dates on your calendar just in case.
 If you purchased insurance, note also that almost everything other than cancellation for your convenience is covered by the insurance policy (no, I don’t make commission… I was just VERY happy with the insurance and highly recommend it).